 - Overhead budget

 - Labor Budget

 A master budget is an aggregate of a company’s individual budgets, which is specially designed to present a complete picture of the financial activity and health areas of a company.
 The master budget combines your business factors such as sales, operating expenses, assets, and income streams to allow companies to look for the establishment of goals and evaluate their overall performance accordingly.
 It also looks for the individual cost centers within the organization.
 Master budgets are often used in larger companies to keep all individual managers aligned about business management.

 The operating budget is a forecast and detailed analysis of the projected income of the company and overall expenses over the course of a set time frame.
 To create an accurate picture of your business, operating budgets must be aligned for different factors such as sales overview, production management, labor costs for resources, materials costs of the product, overhead count, total manufacturing costs, and administrative expenses.
 Operating budgets are basically created on a weekly, monthly, or yearly basis.
 A manager might compare these reports month after month to see if a company is growing in a good phase or the set budget needs to be modified.

 Cash Flow Budget

 Cash flow budget, also known as cash budget.
 This cash budget is a means of projecting how and when cash comes in and flows out of your business within a specified time period.
-This type of business budget can be useful in helping a company, determining the profit areas of business, and regulate the growth of the company at the next level.
+This type of business budget can be useful in helping a company, determine the profit areas of business, and regulating the growth of the company at the next level.

 The financial budget deals with all the transactions in terms of assets and liabilities of a particular project within the company.
 The financial budget provides a clear vision of your business’s financial health, and the information can be of crucial importance when seeking funding or a merger.